Camden woolly butt

 The single tree remaining on Crothers Way, close to the Hoover Memorial Building listed as E. macarthurii in the book, appears to be E. melliodora.
 While Camden wooly butt was historically known from this location, many trees have been lost due to utility work and road access and building improvements and the service access between Hoover and Green Library has largely been replanted in E. sideroxylon.
-Email from Dr. Matt Ritter, Cal Poly Plant Conservatory Director (www.plantconservatory.calpoly.edu) 18 December 2005:
+Dr. Matt Ritter, Cal Poly Plant Conservatory Director, wrote in email on 18 December 2005:

 The tree appears not to be E. macarthurii for a number or reasons.
 1. macarthurii is in the subgenus symphyomyrtus which has outer operculum scars (the outer operculum is shed early in bud development) the tree we looked at had no operculum scars.
 2. some of the stamens on the tree we looked at are infertile (staminodes), macarthurii has stamens which are all fertile 3. macarthurii has bark that is rough and persistent over most of the trunk, the tree we looked at has shedding smooth bark over most of the trunk 4. macarthurii has sessile buds, the tree in question has buds on slender, relatively long pedicels.
 The specimen matches E. melliodora in many traits, specially the deciduous black staminophore on the fruit, and I believe this is the correct identification of this tree.

 About this Entry: The book Trees of Stanford and Environs, by Ronald Bracewell, published 2005, has a brief entry for this species, but most of the main text above was added by John Rawlings.